mor1/python-scripts/README.md

 ---

 Replacement for Unix `cal` command: similar output, more options.
+Highlights headers and current date.
 Defaults to Monday as first day-of-week.

 ip2as